webpy/webpy.github.com/tutorial3.md

         def GET(self):
             return "The time is:    " + time.ctime()

 Open the page and reload it several times.
-You will see that the page is dynamically created for each visit.
+You will see that the page is dynamically created at each request.

 Complete code: